-Incident Intelligence
+Incident intelligence

-Incidents detectedbefore the queue fills.
+Incidents investigated before the queue fills.

 Local resolver cache drift on Finance laptops.